yetulaxman/linux-2/_tutorials/01-introduction-container.md

 ### Learning Objectives
 Understanding of docker fundamentals can be challenging to beginners.
 Part of the challenge comes from the terminology of docker eco-system.
 After this session, you will be able to understand:
-- the basic terminilogy of docker components
+- The basic terminilogy of docker components
-- understand docker architecture
+- Understand docker architecture

 More docker jargon will be introduced as we go with course.